EwenDC/root-automated-setup/README.md

 This app was designed from the ground up to easily support the addition of new Root content without any code changes (with the obvious exception of new types of content, e.g. the hirelings in the marauder expansion).
 The game content is loaded from a file called [content.ts](https://github.com/EwenDC/root-automated-setup/blob/main/src/content.ts), which contains a list of all expansions, and what components are included in each expansion.
 Since it is a TypeScript file, the correct format is enforced by TypeScript.
 You can see what the expected format is in the [types.ts](https://github.com/EwenDC/root-automated-setup/blob/main/src/types.ts#L21) file.
 The associated images of new content should be imported into the file as per the example set by existing content.
 This allows the images to be processed by the compiler.

 I am willing to accept contributions for fan-made print-and-play content, provided that there is enough demand from users to do so.
-Remember, this app is designed specifically for the physical game, so included fan-made content would also have to have a decent amount of people (not involved in it's creation) who have printed it off and use it in their physical games.
+Remember, this app is designed specifically for the physical game, so included fan-made content would also have to have a decent amount of people who have printed it off and use it in their physical games.
 Content that only exists on Tabletop Simulator would not be eligible to be added.
 If fan-made content is added in the future, it will most likely be hidden by default behind a checkbox on the expansion selection screen.

 ### Content Text